Frequently Asked Questions

 Data Privacy & Compliance

 Individuals who want to receive a World ID are not required to share their name, phone number, email address or home address.
 Face and iris images collected by the Orb are used to generate a unique iris code.
 This iris code is compared against priorly collected iris codes without decrypting them.
-The iris codes are permanently stored in a permanently encrypted manner.
+The iris codes are stored in an encrypted manner.
 Subsequently, all images and image derivatives are packaged, encrypted, and “signed” by the Orb to ensure authenticity and security, then sent to the user’s phone through the Orb backend server (importantly the backend cannot decrypt your phone).
 All images are then deleted from the Orb.

 The Orb-verification process is only intended to verify an individual’s uniqueness—i.e., that they have not previously verified their unique humanness at an Orb for their World ID.